ohpensource/generate-version-and-release-notes-gh-action/README.md

 ## Requirements

 :warning: Attention!
 You need to merge your pull requests using the "squash" option.
+This is not necessary if you use **base-commit-sha** option

 ![settings](docs/how_to_merge_prs.png)